isacan/Curio_android_SDK_Gradle/README.md

-#Curio Android SDK 1.1.3
+#Curio Android SDK 1.1.4

 [Curio](https://gui-curio.turkcell.com.tr) is Turkcell's mobile analytics system, and this is Curio's Android Client SDK library.
 Applications developed for ***Android 2.3.3 Gingerbread (API Level 10) and higher*** can easily use Curio mobile analytics with this library.

 #What's New
-Installed app fetch feature is disabled.
+User tagging feature added.

 #Quick Startup Guide